CapSmoIIett/CapSmoIIett/README.md

   This place for information about me

 </h2>
   Hi.
 My name is Matthew.
-I am a C++ developer with 3 years of experience developing desktop and server applications in the field of information security
+I am a C++ developer with 3 years of experience developing desktop and server applications in the field of information security.

 Hard skills:
 - C/C++
 - Qt